FrostFalcon/FrostsBlackWhite2Editor/README.md

 # NCB2bw2Patch

 This is the main rom hack for black 2 (untested for white 2) that I made the editor for.
 It features revamped trainer battles, pokemon reworks, and massively expanded route encounters all specifically designed with a nuzzlocke and level caps in mind while keeping the core of the game intact.
 You can apply this patch to a vanilla rom (which is not provided) and try it yourself if you are interested in a challenge.
 This is also compatable with Slay the Spoink, helping make several pokemon stronger and more interesting.
+This repository contains .bw2Patch files which work with the editor and can be applied to already edited roms.
+It also includes a .xdelta patch file for use with the Delta Patcher. the delta patch must be applied to an unmodified rom.
+These should produce the same output, so use whichever method you prefer.

 There are a few major additions to the progression of this rom hack: